 2. Peel the conductive tape [1] on the display cable connector.
 3. Remove the adhesive strip that secures the display cable connector [2] 4.
 Lift the latch and disconnect the display cable from the connector on the display panel.
-Do not pull and release the Stretch (SR) Tapes from the display panel.
-There is no need to separate the brackets from the display panel [3,4].
+Do not pull and release the Stretch (SR) Tapes from the display panel [3,4].